Pittsburgh Heroin Attorneys

 For a full list of penalties read our page on Drug Conviction Penalties in Pennsylvania.

-OUR NUMBER ONE GOAL: HAVING YOUR HEROIN CHARGES DISMISSED.
+OUR NUMBER ONE GOAL: GETTING YOUR HEROIN CHARGES DISMISSED.

-- Loss of Eligibility for College Financial Aid
+- Loss of Eligibility for College Financial Aid, and;

 It is illegal to possess drug paraphernalia used for smoking or ingesting illegal drugs, even if you do not have any actual drugs in your possession.